Uranium Mining Overview

 What are the technical requirements to participate in the course? i.e. do I need a webcam, microphone, etc?

 The course will be run entirely online via a cloud-based Learning Management System (LMS) which can be accessed via computer, tablet or phone.
 Participants will simply need to have a working Internet connection and a computer, tablet or phone with sound to access the course.
-The live webinars will be hosted on Adobe Connect and participants may choose to download this application to their computers or devices; however, this is an optional download and attendance via an internet browser is also enabled.
+The live webinars will be hosted on Zoom and participants may choose to download this application to their computers or devices; however, this is an optional download and attendance via an internet browser is also enabled.
 Participants will not be required to have access to a webcam or microphone.

 How long will the course take?